 Belle Haven Investments Background

-Belle Haven Investments was founded in 1982, and it is principally owned by Matt Dalton, who also acts as the firm’s CEO and chief investment officer (CIO).
+Belle Haven Investments was founded in 1991, and it is principally owned by Matt Dalton, who also acts as the firm’s CEO and chief investment officer (CIO).
 Dalton has worked in finance, and specifically in fixed income, since 1985.
-The firm has 31 advisors on staff.

 Belle Haven Investments Client Types and Minimum Account Sizes

-Belle Haven Investments works with almost 9,000 clients, though these clients use Belle Haven's services through their relationship with an affiliated firm.
-This client base is extremely diverse, including the likes of non-high-net-worth and high-net-worth individuals, banks, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities, insurance companies and corporations.
+Belle Haven Investments works with thousands of clients, though these clients use Belle Haven's services through their relationship with an affiliated firm.
+This client base is extremely diverse, comprising non-high-net-worth and high-net-worth individuals, banks, investment companies, pooled investment vehicles, pension plans, charitable organizations, government entities, insurance companies and corporations.

 Should you want access to Belle Haven's separately managed accounts (SMAs), you'll need at least $250,000 in investable assets.
 Otherwise, the company runs a private investment fund called the Belle Haven Aggressive Muni Fund, L.P., or BHAM.
-The minimum needed to invest in this fund is $1 million.
+The minimum needed to invest in this fund is $1 million with a minimum additional investment of $100,000.

 Services Offered by Belle Haven Investments